Intel [is] Inside White Box Servers, too!

 And now we’re down to brand name:

-From what I’ve found, Google, Facebook and Amazon don’t seem to care.
+From what I’ve found, Google, Facebook, and Amazon don’t seem to mind using open compute or white box servers.
 Thanks for your interest.